oro-os/kernel/CONTRIBUTING.md

 Thus, use of `unsafe` will be scrutinized heavily.
 Please prepare for this.

+## Porting from Other Operating Systems
+The kernel project is not a dumping ground for code from other operating systems.
+However, some code may be ported from other operating systems if it is necessary, and **only if the code is licensed under an OSI-approved license compatible with the kernel project's** (see [LICENSE](LICENSE)).

+In such a case, the code must adhere to **all** guidelines in this document, must have proper attribution to the original authors in the form of a module- or item-level comment (depending on the breadth of the port), and must be accompanied by a clear explanation of why the code was ported and how it fits into the Oro kernel project.

+Code from the Linux kernel or any corporate-owned operating system (Windows, MacOS/Darwin, etc.) will not be accepted.

+**There are no exceptions.**

+## Documentation
+All new functions, traits, structs, and type aliases, as well as new modules, must be properly documented.
+CI will fail if this is not the case.
+Non-publicly-available items can have documentation omitted, but it is encouraged to document everything anyway (we might ask you to do this if the item is complex or non-obvious).

+Inline comments are encouraged, but not required.
+However, if you are writing a particularly complex algorithm or function, please consider adding comments to explain the code.

+Any use of `unsafe` must be accompanied by a `# Safety` section in the documentation, explaining why the `unsafe` is necessary and what invariants must be upheld for the `unsafe` code to be safe.
+This is also enforced by CI.

 ## Code Style
 The kernel project uses `rustfmt` to enforce a consistent code style.
 Please run `cargo fmt --all` prior to committing and pushing your changes.